barryclark/jekyll-now/README.md

 ### Customizing The Theme

-##### Without setting up local development
+##### Hacking without a local development environment

-I realize that's pretty filthy, but if you're just looking to make a couple of quick changes, it might work well for you.
+If you're just looking to make a couple of quick theme changes, then this might do the trick for you.

 ##### Local Development 1) Install Dependancies